nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
 * You can remove all the client’s tags by typing `t/` without specifying any tags after it.
+* You can also remove the client's exisitng insurance plan by typing `ip/` without specifying any insurance plan after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email location of the 1st client to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/ ip/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags and remove insurance plan.

 ### Locating clients by name: `find`